Welcome to Caldey Island

 Visiting yachts / boats are not permitted to land on the island under any circumstances.
 All the beaches are privately owned down to low water mark, by Royal Charter.

-If you see a fire or for any emergency please phone the emergency services by dialing 999.
+If you see a fire or for any emergency please phone the emergency services by dialling 999.
 We have trained first aiders on the island who can be contacted via our Duty Officer on 01834 887115 .